nickyiliwang0000/h/css/css-grids.md

 ```
 Magic!
 The grid automatically finds an element that will fit in this space, and places it there!
 This is not so great for items where order matters, but for an image gallery or maybe even independent articles, this could be perfect!  -->

-# Additional learning topics
+## Additional learning topics

-### Content sizing keywords:
+### Content sizing keywords
 Instead of using a measurement unit or `fr` in our `grid-template-columns` or `grid-template-rows` we can also use content sizing keywords.
-Let's look at an example of these three keywords outside of grid before diving into a grid example.
+Let's look at an example of these three keywords outside of grid before we see them in an example.

-#### min-content
+#### `min-content`
-min-content will make an element be the smallest width possible.
+`min-content` will make an element be the smallest width possible.
 This is usually dictated by the longest word.

 <!-- <iframe height='265' scrolling='no' title='Content Sizing Keywords : min-content' src='//codepen.io/suzettemccanny/embed/jpwjoP/?height=265&theme-id=0&default-tab=html,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/suzettemccanny/pen/jpwjoP/'>Content Sizing Keywords : min-content</a> by Suzette McCanny (<a href='https://codepen.io/suzettemccanny'>@suzettemccanny</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe> -->

-#### max-content
+#### `max-content`
-max-content will let an element be as wide as necessary to fit all of the content.
-In the case an element can be larger than it's parent, max-content will cause an overflow.
+`max-content` will let an element be as wide as necessary to fit all of the content.
+In the case an element can be larger than it's parent, `max-content` will cause an overflow.

 <!-- <iframe height='265' scrolling='no' title='Content Sizing Keywords : max-content' src='//codepen.io/suzettemccanny/embed/JBJgdL/?height=265&theme-id=0&default-tab=html,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/suzettemccanny/pen/JBJgdL/'>Content Sizing Keywords : max-content</a> by Suzette McCanny (<a href='https://codepen.io/suzettemccanny'>@suzettemccanny</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe> -->

-#### fit-content
+#### `fit-content`
-fit-content takes a value that will become the size of the element.
+`fit-content` takes a value that will become the size of the element.
 Example: `grid-template-columns: fit-content(200px) 1fr 1fr;`

 <!-- What's great about these keywords, is they are supported in all broswers that also support grids!
 Let's look at how we can use these in grids:

 <iframe height='265' scrolling='no' title='Content Sizing Keywords - fit-content' src='//codepen.io/suzettemccanny/embed/GBMKvZ/?height=265&theme-id=0&default-tab=html,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/suzettemccanny/pen/GBMKvZ/'>Content Sizing Keywords - fit-content</a> by Suzette McCanny (<a href='https://codepen.io/suzettemccanny'>@suzettemccanny</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe> -->

-### Grid Alignment Keywords
+### Grid alignment keywords
-Unlike flexbox, the keywords to organize space on a grid do not change.
-Justify will always refer to the row axis, and align will always refer to the column axis.
+Unlike flexbox, the keywords to organize space on a grid do not change. `justify` will always refer to the row axis, and `align` will always refer to the column axis.

 **justify** refers to space on the **row axis**